Assessing climate change impact on extreme rainfall

 12 October 2017

-A rainstorm generator that can simulate extreme rainfall conditions under various climate change scenarios has been created by a team led by Dr Michael Singer from the School of Earth and Ocean Sciences.
+A rainstorm generator that can simulate extreme rainfall conditions under various climate change scenarios has been created by a team led by Dr Michael Singer from the School of Earth and Environmental Sciences.

 The model, known as STORM, can be applied to any area based on information of where rainfall has previously occurred and on how much fell on a per-minute basis.